o Tank – 20-75 Gallon

 for the snake to fit inside

-• King Snakes require a large terrarium as an adult, such as a 40 gallon.
+o Low Output UVBKing Snakes require a large terrarium as an adult, such as a 40 or 75 gallon.
 Babies and juveniles can be kept in smaller terrariums, such as a 20 gallon long.

-• King Snakes need a hot basking site that reaches 86-95 degrees and a cooler area between 75-80 degrees.
+King Snakes need a hot basking site that reaches 86-95 degrees and a cooler area between 75-80 degrees.
 They appreciate a day and night cycle that mimics our own.
+A 5.0/6% uvb covering a small section of the tank is recommended.

 Overhead lighting should be turned off at night to maintain a day/night cycle